codebyshennan/tamkeen-data/docs/1-frontend/assignment/world-clock.md

 ## Submission

-Submit a pull request to the `main` branch of Rocket's World Clock repo and share your PR link in your discussion channel.
+Submit a pull request to the `main` branch of World Clock repo.